 To establish a precursor importation offence, the accused must have intended to use the precursor to manufacture a controlled drug and/or believed that another person intended to use the precursor to manufacture a controlled drug.

-The new offences fall into two categories.
+Federal drug offences fall into two categories.
 The first category relates to the import and export of border controlled drugs and precursors (chemicals used to manufacture drugs) and is dealt with in Division 307 of the Criminal Code.
 The second category relates to domestic activity involving controlled drugs and precursors, such as trafficking and manufacture.
 These are dealt with in Division 308 of the Criminal Code.
 The offences in each category are tiered, based on the quantity of serious drug involved, with greater penalties being available where a ‘marketable’ or ‘commercial’ quantity is involved.

 Attempting to commit any of these crimes, aiding and abetting in their commission, and conspiring to commit a crime are all offences in themselves (s11).
 Conviction for any of these can result in imprisonment or heavy fines.